 Partners are organizations with business links to the marine industry – including marine agents, shippers, suppliers, marine associations, research and development centers and others – all of whom actively promote the Green Marine Program to their clients.

-The Associations category is now composed of fifteen Canadian and U.S. associations that represent more than 500 companies in the maritime sector.
+The Associations category is now composed of 30 Canadian and U.S. associations that represent more than 500 companies in the maritime sector.

 Maritime associations have contributed greatly to the creation of Green Marine and still play a key role in the building of the environmental program reputation.